On the intersection of local Arthur packets for classical groups and applications: Introduction

 Following is the structure of this paper.
 In \S \ref{sec nota and prel}, we recall necessary notation and preliminaries.
 In \S \ref{sec atob refor}, we recall Atobe's reformulation on M{\oe}glin's construction of local Arthur packets, the non-vanishing criterion; define the operators of row exchange and union-intersection; and introduce the Aubert-Zelevinsky dual formula of Atobe on extended multi-segments.
 In \S \ref{sec shift and add}, first, we prove several technical results related to the operator of ``shift".
-Then we show the strong relation between the $L$-data of $\pi(\EE)$ and $\EE$, and determine certain invariants from the $L$-data of $\pi(\EE)$ which narrow down the set of all possible extended multi-segments $\EE'$ such that $\pi(\EE')\cong\pi(\EE).$ In \S \ref{sec union-intersection}, we define a generalized version of the union-intersection operator, and show that for each extended multi-segment $\EE$ such that $\pi(\EE)\neq 0$, among the set of all extended multi-segments obtained from $\EE$ by successively applying union-intersections and row exchanges, there exists a unique (up to row exchanges) minimal element which carries rich derivative information of $\pi(\EE)$.
+Then we show the relation between the $L$-data of $\pi(\EE)$ and $\EE$, and determine certain invariants from the $L$-data of $\pi(\EE)$ which narrow down the set of all possible extended multi-segments $\EE'$ such that $\pi(\EE')\cong\pi(\EE).$ In \S \ref{sec union-intersection}, we define a generalized version of the union-intersection operator, and show that for each extended multi-segment $\EE$ such that $\pi(\EE)\neq 0$, among the set of all extended multi-segments obtained from $\EE$ by successively applying union-intersections and row exchanges, there exists a unique (up to row exchanges) minimal element which carries rich derivative information of $\pi(\EE)$.
 In \S \ref{sec main thm}, we prove our main results, Theorem \ref{main thm intro}.
 In \S \ref{sec can form}, we define and construct the canonical form $\EE_{can}$ of $\EE$, and study its properties.
 Then we give an algorithm to determine whether a representation $\pi$ of good parity is of Arthur type or not.
 In the affirmative case, we give a formula to exhaust the set $\{ \EE\ | \ \pi(\EE)=\pi\}$.
-In \S \ref{sec tempered rep}, we study the existence of tempered representations in local Arthur packets and prove Theorem \ref{thm tempered rep general intro}.
-In \S \ref{section enhanced Shahidi conjecture}, we study the existence of generic representations in local Arthur packets and prove Theorem \ref{proof of enh sha conj intro}.
-In \S \ref{section L-packet}, we give a criterion on $\EE$ such that $\pi(\EE)$ is in the $L$-packet of Arthur type and prove Theorem \ref{thm in L-packet intro}.
-In \S \ref{section the Arthur parameter}, we construct $\EE^{max}$ and $(\EE_{can})^{max}$ from $\EE$ and prove Theorem \ref{thm can max intro}.
-Based on the result in this theorem, we give a possible definition of ``the" local Arthur parameter of $\pi$ of Arthur type.
+In \S \ref{section L-packet}, we give a criterion on $\EE$ such that $\pi(\EE)$ is in the local $L$-packet of Arthur type and prove Theorem \ref{thm in L-packet intro}.
+In \S \ref{section the Arthur parameter}, we construct the max form $\EE^{|max|}$ of $\EE$ and prove Theorem \ref{thm can max intro}.
+Then, we define $\psi^{max}(\pi)=\psi_{\EE^{|max|}}$ to be ``the" local Arthur parameter for any irreducible representation $\pi$ of Arthur type.
+In \S \ref{characterizations}, we show that $\psi^{max}(\pi)$ and $\psi^{min}(\pi)$ are exactly the unique maximal and minimal elements in $\Psi(\pi)$ under the two orderings $\geq_A$ and $\geq_N$.
+In particular, $\psi^{max}(\pi) \in \Psi(\pi)$ gives the least order of zeros for $N_{\psi}(s,\pi,\sigma)$.